anaclumos/extracranial/posts/2022-05-27-karrot-intern-week/en.md

 <details>
 <summary>Example of Behavioral Interview</summary>

-- If _this_ happened within your Team, how would you deal with it?
+- If _this_ happened within your team, how would you deal with it?
 - What do you think is the most important thing as a PM or developer?
 - Please describe this project written on your resume.
   What did you learn?
 What did you miss the most?